Ginger2882/Capstone-Project/readme.md

 This is the code portion of my capstone project analyzing if Dean Oliver's Four Factors are still a reliable measure of Basketball Success.

 # Overview
-This R script performs all the math and data analysis found in the paper.
-It includes the code for all model construction and comparison as well as the code behind all figures seen in the paper.
+These R scripts perform all the math and data analysis found in the paper.
+It includes the code for all model construction and comparison as well as the code used to create all figures seen in the paper.

 # Installation:
 To run this script, ensure you have the following packages installed: